httnn/nih-plug-webview/README.md

 Essentially every modern web framework should be supported *at least for development* (or if you just want to try this out).
 For this, you can use a [URL Source](https://github.com/httnn/nih-plug-webview/blob/32e10ccbcf90c8345a8ce3c53c0445fae03c3caa/src/lib.rs#L43C3-L43C22) corresponding to your dev server. **This will also support hot reloading on the frontend** for rapid GUI development.

 In a production/release environment, things get more complicated because a dev server isn't available on user/client machines.
-So, the only option is **export the frontend to static content.** (By the way, if your framework somehow doesn't support exporting to static content, you probably won't be able to do this)
+So, the only option is to **export the frontend to static content.** (By the way, if your framework somehow doesn't support exporting to static content, you probably won't be able to do this)

 This leaves two options:
 1. Request assets with a custom protocol (Recommended)